Beyond Film Subtitles: Is YouTube the Best Approximation of Spoken Vocabulary?: Extrinsic Evaluation

 \subsection{Computing Frequency}

 To deal with words missing in a corpus, we use the formula with Laplace smoothing recommended by \citet{brysbaert_diependaele_2013_dealing} to compute frequency of a token $w$:

 where $\textrm{count}(w)$ is the number of occurrences of the word $w$, \#tokens is the total number of tokens in the corpus, and \#types is the number of types in the corpus.
 As a result, even words missing in the corpus are assigned a non-zero frequency.

-For ACTIVE-ES and wordfreq, which do not provide token counts, we instead assign the corpus minimum frequency to missing words.
-We also directly use GINI values, analogously assigning the corpus maximum value to missing words, as high GINI values indicate high dispersion.

-The words featured in our experiments may be tokenized as multiple tokens.
-We assign them the minimum of the frequencies of the individual tokens, and maximum of the GINI values.

-In all experiments we use the logarithm of the above values, except for GINI, where it consistently worsened performance.
-For a GINI value $g$, we use the additive inverse $-g$ for the purpose of comparison with log-frequencies.
+In all experiments we use the logarithm of frequency. \autoref{sec:corpora-details} provides details about specific corpora.